 When you get back to the dealership or the home of the seller, turn the car off and let it sit for a few minutes before you finish your inspection.
 Check underneath for any fuel or oil leaks, and make sure the engine turns off properly when you take out the key.
 Remember, you don't have to make your decision on the spot - head home and think it over, after you've seen all of the potential cars.

-Test driving is a vital part of the buying process, but there's no point doing that if you find a car hasn't been looked after properly.
+Test driving is a vital part of the buying process, but there's no point doing that if you find a car has something dodgy lurking in its past.
 Get in touch with CarHistory to find that out.

 1. Car and Driver.
 How to test drive a car.
 Accessed December 2016.